DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Network Service Discovery

-There are several ports reachable, the ones of interest to us are 80 and 8080, both used for HTTP traffic.
+There are several ports reachable, the ones of interest to us are 80, 8080 and 22 (this one used later on), both used for HTTP traffic.
 By visiting the home page (URL: ```http://192.168.56.102```) on the browser, it appears tat there is nothing useful to continue the attack, so I try contacting the other port number (URL: `http://192.168.56.102:8080`).
 Here there is a login page that can be abused to gain initial access.

 ### **Initial Access**